 Parts 3 and 4 deal with educational and training situations.
 In Part 3 there is a conversation between two main speakers (for example, two university students in discussion, perhaps guided by a tutor).
 In Part 4 only one person speaks on an academic subject.

-Time allowed: Approximately 30 minutes (plus 10 minutes to transfer answers to an answer sheet)
+Time allowed: Approximately 30 minutes (plus 10 minutes to transfer your answers to an answer sheet)

 Number of parts: 4